mozilla/addons-server/docs/api/topics/rocketfuel.rst

     :param slug: a slug to use in URLs for the collection.
 Automatically generated if not specified.
     :type slug: string|null
+    :param text_color: the color of the text displayed on the overlay on the image when collection is displayed (hex-formatted, e.g. "#FF00FF").
+Only applies to curated collections (i.e. when collection_type is 0).
+    :type text_color: string|null

 Detail
 ------